 2.)
 Shake things up in your dance classes.
 The new year is the perfect time to break out of old routines and shake things up!
 While it can be important to acknowledge and respect the traditions associated with dance training, it can also be helpful to step outside the box from time to time.
 Breaking with traditional class structure can shake students out of a mental funk and let go of bad habits that may have built up in the last year.
 This doesn’t have to be complicated – simply changing the music or facing a different direction can go a long way.
 Check out more strategies for shaking up your class routine in this blog post.
 At the same, it is important to remember that pre-schoolers and middle school students in particular can thrive on routine, and may be clinging to the structure that dance class provides as they deal with the uncertainty of the world around them.
 Choose carefully what – and how much – you change up with these age groups.

 3.)
 Remember the importance of play.
 Of course, pre-professional dance training is a serious business.
 But it is important to remember that all students, regardless of their age or future ambitions, can benefit from play.
-To motivate your dance students, make sure to include movement of levity, fun, and silliness in class.
+To motivate your dance students, make sure to include moments of levity, fun, and silliness in class.
 Play can be an important escape from the sober and at times scary realities of the world, and most students are simply not getting enough of it right now due to online schooling and social distancing.
 Moreover, research shows that students of all ages actually learn through play.
 Play is not a “break” from dance learning – it can (and should) be an important part of the learning process itself.
 Thoughtfully designed games and creative activities can teach students new dance skills, all while keeping them motivated and having fun!
-Bonus: Make incorporating play into your lesson plans a breeze with The Holistic Collection of Dance Activities for the Winter Season, featuring 15 ready-to-use educational dance games that .
+Bonus: Make incorporating play into your lesson plans a breeze with The Holistic Collection of Dance Activities for the Winter Season, featuring 15 ready-to-use educational dance games that celebrate all things winter.
 Learn more about how I teach ballet technique through play in this blog post.

 4.)
 Help your dance students set and achieve new goals.
 Goal-setting is a great way to motivate your dance students, especially in difficult times.
 It is important to help them set goals that are specific and personally meaningful, and create a plan to achieve them.
 Having a unique goal to work toward can help keep students engaged in their dance training, even when times gets tough.
 Check out this blog post with ideas to help students set and achieve new goals this year, and simplify the goal-setting process with these awesome goal-setting worksheets!